QuantConnect/lean-cli/README.md

                                   EQUITY if you are trading equities on NSE or BSE, COMMODITY if you are trading commodities on MCX

-  --iqfeed-iqconnect FILE         The path to the IQConnect binary --iqfeed-username TEXT          Your IQFeed username --iqfeed-password TEXT          Your IQFeed password --iqfeed-product-name TEXT      The product name of your IQFeed developer account --iqfeed-version TEXT           The product version of your IQFeed developer account --terminal-link-organization TEXT
+  --bloomberg-environment [Production|Beta]
-                                  The name or id of the organization with the Terminal Link module subscription --bloomberg-environment [Production|Beta]
+                                  The environment to run in --terminal-link-organization TEXT
-                                  The environment to run in --bloomberg-server-host TEXT    The host of the Bloomberg server --bloomberg-server-port INTEGER
+                                  The name or id of the organization with the Terminal Link module subscription --bloomberg-server-host TEXT    The host of the Bloomberg server --bloomberg-server-port INTEGER
                                   The port of the Bloomberg server